Spring Creek Lodge Academy

-Curriculum

-Its curriculum included a points and level system that rewarded compliance and punished noncompliance.
-Some non-compliant children were kept in solitary confinement.

 History

-Following the suicide of a 16 year old girl at Spring Creek Lodge Academy in 2004, her mother filed a lawsuit asserting that Spring Creek Lodge Academy's ownership and WWASP was responsible for her daughter's death.
-Before her suicide, the girl had been punished by being forced to carry a bucket of rocks, according to depositions by the school’s owners and staff.
+Following the suicide of a 16-year-old girl at Spring Creek Lodge Academy in 2004, her mother filed a lawsuit asserting that Spring Creek Lodge Academy's ownership and WWASP was responsible for her daughter's death.
+Before her suicide, the girl had been punished by being forced to carry a bucket of rocks, according to depositions by the school's owners and staff.
 In the end, Spring Creek Lodge Academy settled the lawsuit for $3 Million.

 On September 14, 2006, Spring Creek Lodge academy was featured in a Montana PBS documentary titled "Who's Watching the Kids?" which was highly critical of the program's treatment of the children under its watch, and showed interviews from a number of traumatized former attendees.

 In the year 2007, Spring Creek Lodge Academy and the Monarch School voiced opposition to the initiatives put forth by the Montana government aimed at implementing regulations pertaining to adolescent programs.
 According to former state Rep. Ellie Hill Smith, the lobbying of these groups, along with The Montana Family Foundation, has been largely successful in keeping these programs unregulated by Montana's state agencies.